Hemudu culture

-The Hemudu culture (5500 BC to 3300 BC) was a Neolithic culture that flourished just south of the Hangzhou Bay in Jiangnan in modern Yuyao, Zhejiang, China.
+The Hemudu culture (5500 BC to 3300 BC) was a Neolithic culture that flourished on the Chinese coast, just south of the Hangzhou Bay in Jiangnan in modern Yuyao, Zhejiang, China.
 The culture may be divided into early and late phases, before and after 4000 BC respectively.
 The site at Hemudu, 22 km northwest of Ningbo, was discovered in 1973.
 Hemudu sites were also discovered at Tianluoshan in Yuyao city, and on the islands of Zhoushan.
 Hemudu are said to have differed physically from inhabitants of the Yellow River sites to the north.
 Some authors propose that the Hemudu Culture was a source of the pre-Austronesian cultures.

 Material culture

 Some scholars assert that the Hemudu culture co-existed with the Majiabang culture as two separate and distinct cultures, with cultural transmissions between the two.
 Other scholars group Hemudu in with Majiabang subtraditions.
 Two major floods caused the nearby Yaojiang River to change its course and inundated the soil with salt, forcing the people of Hemudu to abandon its settlements.
 The Hemudu people lived in long, stilt houses.
 Communal longhouses were also common in Hemudu sites, much like the ones found in modern-day Borneo.

 The Hemudu culture was one of the earliest cultures to cultivate rice.
 Recent excavations at the Hemudu period site of Tianluoshan has demonstrated rice was undergoing evolutionary changes recognized as domestication.
 Most of the artifacts discovered at Hemudu consist of animal bones, exemplified by hoes made of shoulder bones used for cultivating rice.

 The culture also produced lacquer wood.
 A red lacquer wood bowl at the Zhejiang Museum is dated to 4000-5000 BC.
 It is believed to be the earliest such object in the world.